genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>5.
 To simulate the p-value results of, say  8,792 t-tests for which the null is true, we don't actually have to generate the original data.
 We can generate p-values for a uniform distribution like this: 'pvals <- runif(8793,0,1)`.
 Using what we have learned, set the cutoff using the Bonferroni correction and report back the FWER.
 Set the seed at 1 and run 10,000 simulation.
 A>
 A>
 A>6.
-Using the same seed, repeat exercise 5 but for Sidek's cutoff.
+Using the same seed, repeat exercise 5, but for Sidek's cutoff.
 A>
 A>
 A>7.
 In the following exercises, we will define error controlling procedures for experimental data.
-We will make list of genes based on q-values.
+We will make a list of genes based on q-values.
 We will also assess your understanding of false positives rates and false negative rates by asking you to create a Monte Carlo simulation.
 A>
 A>    Load the gene expression data:
 A>